MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 		Get-MgUser | Format-List ID, DisplayName

 14. Now that you know the ObjectID of the recently enabled Service Support Administrator role and the ObjectID of Patti's user account, you can assign the role to Patti.
-Perform each of the following steps to complete this process: <br/>
+Perform the following steps to complete this process: <br/>

 	a.
 In the previous command, you displayed the list of active users.
 Highlight the ID for Patti's account and copy it (**Ctrl+C**) to the clipboard. <br/>